netdata/netdata/docs/guidelines.md

 Documentation should link to relevant pages whenever it's relevant and provides valuable context to the reader.

-Links should always reference the full path to the document, beginning at the root of the Netdata Agent repository (`/`), and ending with the `.md` file extension.
-Avoid relative links or traversing up directories using `../`.
+Links should always reference the full path to the document as if you were going to click the link from a browser, and from there the ingest script will take care to do the rest.

-For example, if you want to link to our node configuration document, link to `/docs/configure/nodes.md`.
-To reference the guide for deploying the Netdata Agent with Ansible, link to `/docs/guides/deploy/ansible.md`.
+If you are introducing a new file on the branch you are editing, and you want to link to that, lets say "https://github.com/netdata/netdata/blob/yourbranch/.../doc.md", to get it working when it is merged, change the "yourbranch" branch entry to "master",
+like: https://github.com/netdata/netdata/blob/master/.../doc.md to account for the file getting merged.

 ### References to UI elements